Skip to main content

 Step free access

-Visitors who prefer a step-free entrance can use the accessible entrance on Cookridge Street and take the lift to bring you onto the ground floor where you will find all the Galleries on the same floor.
+Visitors who prefer a step-free entrance can use the accessible entrance on Cookridge Street, taking the lift to bring you onto the ground floor where you will find all the Galleries on the same level.

 There is a passenger lift to all other floors, measuring 100cm wide by 136cm deep, with a doorway 72cm wide.